stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 **Configuration Types** <span class="citation" data-cites="fdo-ConfigurationTypes">(Lannom, Peters-von Gehlen, et al. [2022](#ref-fdo-ConfigurationTypes))</span> classifies different granularities for organising FDOs in terms of PIDs, PID Records, Metadata and bit sequences, e.g. as a single FDO or several daisy-chained FDOs.
 Different patterns used by current DOIP deployments are considered, as well as FAIR Signposting <span class="citation" data-cites="vandesompel2015 vandesompelFAIRSignpostingProfile2022">(Van de Sompel and Nelson [2015](#ref-vandesompel2015); Van de Sompel et al. [2022](#ref-vandesompelFAIRSignpostingProfile2022))</span>.

 **PID Profiles & Attributes** [[Anders 2022]] specifies that PIDs must be formally associated with a *PID Profile*, a separate FDO that defines attributes required and recommended by FDOs following said profile.
-This forms the *kernel attributes*, building on recommendations from RDA’s *PID Information Types* working group <span class="citation" data-cites="weigelRDARecommendationPID2018">(Weigel et al. [2018](#ref-weigelRDARecommendationPID2018))</span>.
+This forms the *kernel attributes*, building on recommendations from RDA’s *PID Information Types* working group [[Broeder 2022b]].
 This document makes a clear distinction between a minimal set of attributes needed for PID resolution and FDO navigation, which needs to be part of the *PID Record* <span class="citation" data-cites="islam_2023">(Islam [2023](#ref-islam_2023))</span>, compared with a richer set of more specific attributes as part of the *metadata* for an FDO, possibly represented as a separate FDO.

-**Kernel Attributes & Metadata** <span class="citation" data-cites="fdo-KernelAttributes">(Broeder et al. [2022](#ref-fdo-KernelAttributes))</span> elaborates on categories of FDO Mandatory, FDO Optional and Community Attributes, recommending kernel attributes like `dateCreated`, `ScientificDomain`, `PersistencePolicy`, `digitalObjectMutability`, etc. This document expands on RDA Recommendation on PID Kernel Information <span class="citation" data-cites="weigelRDARecommendationPID2018">(Weigel et al. [2018](#ref-weigelRDARecommendationPID2018))</span>.
+**Kernel Attributes & Metadata** <span class="citation" data-cites="fdo-KernelAttributes">(Broeder et al. [2022](#ref-fdo-KernelAttributes))</span> elaborates on categories of FDO Mandatory, FDO Optional and Community Attributes, recommending kernel attributes like `dateCreated`, `ScientificDomain`, `PersistencePolicy`, `digitalObjectMutability`, etc. This document expands on RDA Recommendation on PID Kernel Information [[Broeder 2022b]].
 It is worth noting that both documents are relatively abstract and do not establish PIDs or namespaces for the kernel attributes.

 **Granularity, Versioning, Mutability** <span class="citation" data-cites="fdo-Granularity">(Hellström, Zwölf, and Wittenburg [2022](#ref-fdo-Granularity))</span> considers how granularity decisions for forming FDOs must be agreed by different communities depending on their pragmatic usage requirements.
 The affect on versioning, mutability and changes to PIDs are considered, based on use cases and existing PID practices.

 **DOIP Endorsement Request** <span class="citation" data-cites="fdo-DOIPEndorsement">(Ulrich Schwardmann et al. [2022](#ref-fdo-DOIPEndorsement))</span> is an endorsement of the DOIP v2.0 [[DONA 2018]] specification as a potential FDO implementation, as it has been applied by several institutions <span class="citation" data-cites="wittenburgFAIRDigitalObject2022b">(Wittenburg et al. [2022](#ref-wittenburgFAIRDigitalObject2022b))</span>.
 The document proposes that DOIP shall be assessed for completeness against FDO – in this initial draft this is justified as *“we can state that DOIP is compliant with the FDO specification documents in process”* (the documents listed above).

 **Upload of FDO** <span class="citation" data-cites="fdo-FDO-Upload">(Blanchi et al. [2022](#ref-fdo-FDO-Upload))</span> illustrates the operations for uploading an FDO to a repository, what checks it should do (for instance conformance with the PID Profile, if PIDs resolve).
-ResourceSync [[NISO 2017]] is suggested as one type of service to list FDOs.
+ResourceSync [[ANSI 2017]] is suggested as one type of service to list FDOs.
 This document highlights potential practices by repositories and their clients, without adding any particular requirements.

 **Typing FAIR Digital Objects** <span class="citation" data-cites="fdo-TypingFDOs">(Lannom, Schwardmann, Blanchi, et al. [2022](#ref-fdo-TypingFDOs)[b](#ref-fdo-TypingFDOs))</span> defines what *type* means for FDOs, primarily to enable machine actionability and to define an FDO’s purpose.
 This document lays out requirements for how *FDO Types* should themselves be specified as FDOs, and how an *FDO Type Framework* allows organising and locating types.
 Operations applicable to an FDO is not predefined for a type, however operations naturally will require certain FDO types to work.
 How to define such FDO operations is not specified.